alptugan/blog-teaching/content/Knowledge/Glossary.md

 **MCU (*Microcontroller Unit*):** An MCU is an intelligent semiconductor IC that consists of a processor unit, memory modules, communication interfaces and peripherals.
 The MCU is used across a broad range of applications, including washing machines, robots, drones, radio and game controllers.

+**NLP (*Natural Language Processing*):** NLP is a field of computer science and artificial intelligence that focuses on enabling computers to understand, interpret, and generate human language.
+It involves tasks like speech recognition, text classification, and language translation, using techniques from linguistics and machine learning.

 **NPU (*Neural Processing Unit*):** An NPU is a specialized microprocessor designed specifically to accelerate artificial intelligence (AI) and machine learning tasks, especially those involving neural networks.
 Unlike general-purpose CPUs or GPUs, NPUs are optimized for efficiently handling operations such as matrix multiplications, convolutions, and activation functions that are common in deep learning and neural network computations